shengjin/nii-c-MAN/docs/source/index.rst

 Welcome to Nii-C's documentation!
 ===================================

-**Nii-C** (/ni:k/) is a high-performance, general-purpose Markov Chain Monte Carlo (MCMC) library written in modern C, designed for efficient Bayesian inference across diverse scientific domains [1].
+**Nii-C** (/ni:k/) is a high-performance, general-purpose Markov Chain Monte Carlo (MCMC) library written in modern C, designed for efficient Bayesian inference across diverse scientific domains.

 To date, we have used Nii-C to develop several applications for parameter fitting in exoplanet science, spanning astrometric signals, radial velocity curves, transit timing variation (TTV), spectral energy distribution (SED), and thermal emission spectroscopy.